Sharif-Smart-and-Secure-Edge-Cloud-Lab/edge-mlops/README.md

 One instance of classification of this dataset can be found [here](https://github.com/jsalbert/sound_classification_ml_production).
 Beside classification there is a guide to create a docker image in this repository. </br>

+### IMDB movie reviews datasest
+This dataset contains 50,000 of movie reviews, split into 25,000 reviews for training and 25,000 reviews for testing.
+Each review is labeled as either positive or negative, based on its overall sentiment.
+The dataset is often used for sentiment analysis, building recommendation system and product resesarch, as it provides valuable insights into customer opinions and preferences. </br>

+To learn more about this dataset and to download it, go visit [this](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) website. </br>

+### Standford Question Answereing Dataset (SQuAD)
+This dataset contains over 100,000 question-answer pairs based on Wikipedia articles.
+The dataset is designed to test the ability of machine learning models to answer human-generated questions by providing a large corpus of text and a set of associated questions.
+This dataset can be used to train question-answering models and build chatbots. </br>

+This dataset can be downloaded from [here](https://arxiv.org/abs/1606.05250). </br>

+One instance of question answering of this dataset can be found [here](https://github.com/kushalj001/pytorch-question-answering). </br>

 ___